Will Burrard-Lucas: Inventions

 In 2009, Burrard-Lucas created BeetleCam, a remote-control camera buggy, and used it to take close-up photographs of elephants, lions and buffalo in Tanzania.
 In 2011, he returned to Africa to photograph lions in Kenya.
 He has since used BeetleCam to photograph wildlife in other African countries, including leopards in Zambia and African wild dogs in Zimbabwe.
 In 2015, Burrard-Lucas used BeetleCam to photograph wildlife at night in Liuwa Plain National Park in Zambia.
 This series went on to win the Professional Natural World Category in the Sony World Photography Awards.

 While living in Zambia in 2012–2013, Burrard-Lucas also developed high-quality camera traps for photographing rare and nocturnal animals.
 These camera traps were based on a passive infrared sensor and took photos using a standard DSLR or mirrorless camera.
 In 2015, his work with camera traps led to a collaboration with WWF to photograph elusive animals in Namibia.

 In 2014, Burrard-Lucas founded a company, Camtraptions Ltd, which produces BeetleCams and camera trap systems for photographers and filmmakers.

 In July 2019, Burrard-Lucas announced his intentions to take two new versions of BeetleCam back to the African continent in search of lions for a new project.

 Ethiopian Wolf Project

-In 2011, Burrard-Lucas collaborated with Rebecca Jackrel, a nature photographer from the USA, to document endangered Ethiopian wolves in the Bale Mountains of Ethiopia.
+In 2011, Burrard-Lucas collaborated with Rebecca Jackrel, a nature photographer from the US, to document endangered Ethiopian wolves in the Bale Mountains of Ethiopia.
 The project was funded via a successful Kickstarter campaign which raised $13,705.
 The photographers spent more than a month documenting the lives of the wolves and the work of the Ethiopian Wolf Conservation Programme.
 The project culminated in a book titled The Ethiopian Wolf: Hope at the Edge of Extinction.